 In Tofino, the restaurant scene is reason alone to visit.
 From the more desirable 1909 Kitchen + Bar with the oceanfront patio, to casual destinations like The Shed and Tacofino, this town knows food.
 We highlight a few of our favourites below, and will continue to build this list as time goes on.
 Bon appetit, thirsty traveler.

 1909 Kitchen + Bar – $$

 634 Campbell St, Tofino B.C.

-Located on the water in Tofino, 1909 Kitchen + Bar is Tough City’s newest culinary giant and a must-visit.
-Warm conversation is encouraged by the stunning dining room, Mugliania wood-fired pizza oven, and mouth-watering share plates.
-The albacore tuna is a favourite, as is the black cod and delectable pizzas.
+Located right on the Inlet in Tofino, 1909 Kitchen + Bar is a must-visit.
+Warm conversation is encouraged by the stunning dining room, Mugliania wood-fired oven, and mouth-watering share plates.
 An incredible craft beer and wine list demands respect from the most discerning of palettes.
 The desserts are epic.
 And there is a Cook Your Catch program where the chefs can cook your catch of the day on one of Tofino Resort + Marina’s adventures.

 Shelter Restaurant – $$